Evasion Under Blockchain Sanctions: Downstream Fund Flow Analysis

-In this section, we present detailed insights into how funds flow after withdrawals from \ac{TC}.
-Specifically, we focus on two primary aspects: first, behavioral patterns of \ac{TC} withdrawers prior to depositing into services; and second, their subsequent interactions with various service providers.
+In this section, we present detailed insights into how funds flow after withdrawals from sanctioned addresses.
+Specifically, we focus on two aspects: first, behavioral patterns prior to depositing into virtual asset services; and second, their subsequent interactions with these service providers.
 Through this analysis, we aim to enhance the understanding of user strategies and support efforts in tracing sanction-related activities across blockchain ecosystems.